 Parking and Noise

-Owners who rent their units muts post the parking lot map for their building prominently in the mud room of their unit, together with the summary sheet on MWP rules.
+Owners who rent their units must post the parking lot map for their building prominently in the mud room of their unit, together with the summary sheet on MWP rules.
 You can obtain laminated copies of both by request to our property managers.

 It is very important that you do not exceed the maximum of two vehicles per unit, and under no circumstances should you take up a parking space designated for another unit.

 If you have an immediate problem with neighbors violating the two vehicles per unit rule, we recommend that you begin by knocking on their door and asking them to move their vehicles.
 Renters should be aware of the rule through their rental agent, and there should be a summary sheet on MWP rules (including the two-vehicles rule) posted in the mud room.
 Most often that is all that is needed.
 If the neighbors are not responsive or you don't feel comfortable asking them, then use the information you have on how they rent.
 If they rent through the hotel, call the hotel main number (603-278-1000) and ask for security, who will immediately intervene.
 Note that hotel security will not intervene if the offenders do not rent through the hotel program.
 In that case contact the owner or their rental agent.
 If you have no luck then call the Grounds Committee chair who will take immediate action.
 Even if the issue has been resolved, do contact the Grounds Committee chair to record this violation of our parking policy.
-Repeated violation will result inthe Association fining the offending owner to correct this misbehavior.
+Repeated violation will result inthe Association fining the offending owner.